chmodxxx/ASIS-FINALS-2017/README.md

 -Note that Scope is 128.199.40.185:* <br>
 <br>

--tldr ; Exploit XXE and Use a directory listing vuln to read flag<br>
+-tl;dr : Exploit XXE and Use a directory listing vuln to read flag<br>

 -Challenge : <br>
 -First find :http://128.199.40.185/showFiles was vuln to directory listing<br>